uptane/uptane-standard/uptane-standard.md

 ##### Custom metadata about images

 In addition to the required metadata, Targets metadata files MAY contain extra metadata for images on the repository.
 This metadata can be customized for a particular use case.
 Examples of use cases for different types of custom metadata can be found in the Deployment Considerations document.
 However, there are a few important pieces of custom metadata that SHOULD be present in most implementations.
-In addition, there is one element in the custom metadata that MUST be present in the targets metadata from the director.
+In addition, there is one element in the custom metadata that MUST be present in the Targets metadata from the Director.

-Custom metadata also MAY contain a field or section that is demarcated as custom metadata that MUST match whenever two pieces of metadata are checked against each other--most commonly, when targets metadata from the Director and Image repositories are checked against each other.
+Custom metadata also MAY contain a field or section that is demarcated as custom metadata, and this field MUST match whenever two pieces of metadata are checked against each other.
+Most commonly, this occurs when targets metadata from the Director and Image repositories are checked against each other.

-The following information SHOULD be provided for each image on both the Image repository and the Director repository, and SHOULD be included in the "MUST match" section, if it is implemented:
+The following information SHOULD be provided for each image on both the Image repository and the Director repository and, if implemented, SHOULD be included in the "MUST match" section:

 * A release counter, to be incremented each time a new version of the image is released.
-This can be used to prevent rollback attacks even in cases where the director repository is compromised.
+This can be used to prevent rollback attacks even in cases where the Director repository is compromised.
 * A hardware identifier, or list of hardware identifiers, representing models of ECUs with which the image is compatible.
 This can be used to ensure that an ECU cannot be ordered to install an incompatible image, even in cases where the Director repository is compromised.

 The following information is CONDITIONALLY REQUIRED for each image on the Director repository IF that image is encrypted: